phetsims/phet-info/conduct/communication-guidelines.md

 Read things without inferring a tone.

 Impact vs intent - understanding that the impact of your comment can be different than the intent of your communication.

 Recognizing that everyone is working hard with good intentions, and that we are a learning organization, framing comments in offering improvements and opportunities to grow ... more than just being critical.

-We want to have an open environment, where everyone feels comfortable making suggestions, offering well-intentioned critques, etc.  So we don’t want team members not making their comments, because they are worried about how reactions.
+We want to have an open environment, where everyone feels comfortable making suggestions, offering well-intentioned critiques, etc. So we don’t want team members not making their comments, because they are worried about how reactions.

 Lots of energy (emotional energy) can be used up when events arise … pick up the phone and don’t let things linger.

 How do people perceive comments on GitHub?
 That is "talking to a person", "documenting", or etc ...
 Perspective makes a difference on interpretation?

 Useful links to think about:
 Interplay with how to bring more diversity into open source communities?